 Ticket scams are a well-known type of advanced fee scam.
-The ‘seller’ offers tickets for a concert, gig or festival, which they do not in fact possess.
+The ‘seller’ offers tickets for either a concert, gig, festival, performance, or sporting event that they do not possess.
 The customer pays for the tickets, which never materialise.
 As a result, the customer is left without the event tickets at the last moment when they don’t arrive, or fake tickets are received that can’t be used to access or attend the event.

 Work from Home or Business Opportunity Scams

 This advanced fee scam requires upfront payment, whether that be to register, get instructions or set up a website, for example.
-If the scheme is to assemble goods, for instance, then the fraudsters will find faults with the work and not pay up.
+If the scheme is to assemble goods, then the fraudsters will find faults with the work and not pay up.
 Many of these scams are pyramid selling schemes where the only money to be made is selling the scheme to others.

 This type of advance fee scam takes place when a company approves a fast loan from an applicant, typically in response to an advert or website, without any checking.
-A fee will be payable for ‘insurance’, for example, and once that fee is paid by the victim, they never hear from the scammers again.
+A fee will be payable for ‘insurance’, for example, and once the victim pays that fee, they never hear from the scammers again.

 Lottery Prize Draw Scams

 The advanced fee scam victim is contacted by letter or email, which states they have won a large amount of money on the Spanish lottery, for example.
 The victim is then asked to contact a person at the lottery company.
 Once they do so, they are told that their winnings cannot be paid unless they provide copies of identification documents and their bank details.

 Career Opportunity Scams